Monday, September 8, 2025

 “And I will appoint over them four forms of destruction, says the Lord: the sword to slay, the dogs to drag, the birds of the heavens and the beasts of the earth to devour and destroy.”
 Jeremiah 15:3

 Knowing these things in advance, we do well to learn how to speak of them from the prophets, from the apostles, and from Jesus Christ.
-Jesus said that the Holy Spirit convicts the world of judgment.
-Proclaiming God’s judgments is a work of the Holy Spirit and an important role of the church’s mission on earth.
-(John 16:8; Matthew 28:19-20)
+In John 16:8, Jesus said that the Holy Spirit convicts the world of judgment.
+Proclaiming God’s judgments is a work of the Holy Spirit.

 “I will hand them over to trouble, to all kingdoms of the earth, because of Manasseh the son of Hezekiah, king of Judah, for what he did in Jerusalem.”
 Jeremiah 15:4